kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Exam Prep/README.md

 ---

-**6 hours** to complete - 2 quizzes
+**7 hours** to complete - 4 quizzes

 ---

 ## Course description

->"This course is designed for SQL beginners to review SQL statements, including creating tables, adding columns, and modifying tables.
-We'll look at using alter statements and learners will practice using DDL and DML statements completing exercises."
+>"This course is designed to help you continue learning about Oracle SQL and prepares you to take the Oracle SQL Certification Exam.
+>
+>We'll review methodologies and terminology that we presented in the Oracle Specialization courses, show some demos and give in-depth explanations.
+You'll also have the opportunity to take a practice certification exam.
+>
+>We recommend that you first complete the [Oracle SQL Databases Specialization](../../Specializations/Oracle%20SQL%20Databases)."

-<p align="right">More details on <a href="https://www.coursera.org/learn/oracle-sql-practice">website</a></p>
+<p align="right">More details on <a href="https://www.coursera.org/learn/oracle-sql-examprep">website</a></p>

 ## Content
 This folder contains